simoninireland/introduction-to-epidemics/src/conclusion.md

 within the reach of everyone.
 It's not the preserve of academics, although academic scientists have developed many of the ideas and tools; it doesn't need supercomputers, although they're often useful;
-and no-one should be afraid of posing any question: any question, sincerely asked, is worth asking, and worth working to find an answer to.
+and no-one should be afraid of posing questions: any question, sincerely asked, is worth asking, and worth the cost of working towards an answer.